featurevisor/featurevisor/docs/use-cases/progressive-delivery.md

         percentage: 10
 ```

-Here we are defining that the feature should be exposed to only 10% of users in Germany only, and not targeting 10% of all users worldwide like we did in previous example.
+Here we are defining that the feature should be exposed to 10% of users in Germany only, and not targeting 10% of all users worldwide like we did in previous example.

 ## Defining experiments